curtjen/curtjen.github.io/README.md

 #### Test JS

 This is a basic test library for making simple assertions in Javascript.
-It is a quick way to get some sort of testing chasis set up on things like Codepen, Repl.it, and JS Fiddle, without going through the extra steps to get Jest working.
+It is a quick way to get some sort of testing chassis set up on things like Codepen, Repl.it, and JS Fiddle, without going through the extra steps to get Jest working.

 ##### Usage